Showing posts with label Youtube. Show all posts

 • I‘d already been connecting with Inanna, the goddess of music and war, after a meditation where Katy Perry’s Roar came up.
 I was trying to make friends with a tiger but my inner child was still terrified.
 In energy healing, that’s a fragmented part of your psyche that that has to be brought back into the fold, gently.

-• A few weeks ago I realized that the tiger represents someone in my family - it’s a person and an energy that is powerful and that had the intention of standing up for me.
-That tiger energy was there for all of us.
-It represented visibility and presence.
+• A few weeks ago I realized that the tiger represents various elements (or characters) in the family tree - it’s a pattern and an energy that is powerful and that had the intention of standing up for us.
+The piano and the tiger represented two sides of the same coin, funny enough.
+That energy represented visibility and presence.

 Intuitively, I've felt that tiger walking with me during meditations, and leaping out of my solar plexus chakra, into the world.
 Here is the song that inspired this aha moment!